weld-project/weld/README.md

 ## Running an Interactive REPL

 * `cargo test` runs unit and integration tests.
-To specify which integration tests to run:
+A test name substring filter can be used to run a subset of the tests:

    ```
-   cargo test <comma-separated-test-names>
+   cargo test <substring to match in test name>
    ```

-* The `target/debug/repl` program is a simple "shell" where one can type Weld programs and see the results of parsing, macro substitution and type inference.
+* The `target/release/repl` program is a simple "shell" where one can type Weld programs and see the results of parsing, macro substitution and type inference.

 Example `repl` session: